 Second, on the other hand, note how some of these writers claim that nothing can be learned from the Trinity about our relationships.
 They even do this with a straight face.
 To me, nothing could be farther from the proclamation of the Scriptures.

 I will close this brief cover by citing the Athanasian Creed (developed in the roaring 300s-400s of our history).
 It is quite often quoted these days leaving off one half of what is said.
-Here is my summary of Trinitarian definitions of Athanasian Creed, which all my children had to memorize growing up.
+Here is a summary of Trinitarian definitions of Athanasian Creed, which all my children had to memorize growing up.
 I required it of them in grade school:

 We worship one God in Trinity, Trinity in Unity.